15 Things You Never Knew You Could Put in the Washing Machine

 Stuffed animals and small toys?
 Sure.
 Yoga mats and baseball caps?
 Bring them on.

 Place each stuffed animal in its own mesh laundry bag and set your machine to wash and rinse.
 Use cold water (warm or hot water could melt the toy’s glue) and half the regular amount of detergent, advises Housewife How-Tos.
 Run the animals through a second rinse cycle to remove all the soap, and allow them to air dry.
 Fluff fur as needed.
-You can also use cornstarch to get stuffed animals clean.

 Check the label on your removable mop head to see if it can go in the washing machine—most are made to be removable for exactly this purpose.
 If you’re using a Swiffer, give your wipes a simple hand wash to ready them for a second use.